toboter/babili/README.md

 * discussion mods
 * new docs feature on repositories.
 * new blog / help / dev categories feature for repo docs
+* new insight view on person
+* person and agent connection and corresponding partials

 * many many bugfixes

 # todo
+* Ladegeschwindigkeit bei bibliographie
 * discussions need to use the repo permission control.
 * better error pages in production
 * favicon